 For more tips on visiting Salzburg and its beautiful surrounds read my other posts:

+See here for more information on visiting Salzburg.
 If you enjoyed this post why not pin it for future reference?